Project OUtline

 DESIGN PROCESS

 I began by looking at techniques Diablo and PoE use for creating levels.
-While both heavily deploy modular random level generation in their environments, I also noticed that both preplot their level structures in square blocks (almost like a tile map).
+While both heavily rely on modular random level generation, I noticed that both preplot their level structures in blocks (almost like a tile map).
 These square block plots show desired paths and player routes, with clearly defined exit and entry points.
-I planned out a rough outline of my level that way, with a distinct beginning at the far left and ending at the far right.